ronalfy/reorder-by-term/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Released 2016-08-08
+* Added option in `Settings->Reorder Posts` to disable the term query from displaying.
+* Added better support for the post object.

 = 1.0.0 =
 * Updated 2015-04-25 - Ensuring WordPress 4.2 compatibility
 * Released 2015-01-27
 * Initial Release.
 Feedback is much appreciated!

 == Upgrade Notice ==

+= 1.1.0 =
+Added option in `Settings->Reorder Posts` to disable the term query from displaying.

 = 1.0.0 =
 Initial Release